 #6.
 Developing Your Udemy-like Website

-When it comes to working on the actual website development, you can either hire a developer or, if you are one yourself, build it on your own.
+When it comes to working on the actual website development, you can either hire a developer or build one yourself.

-Or, if you plan to build it yourself, draft a plan of how your site is going to look and work and start your development accordingly.
+If you plan to build it yourself, you can use this guide to draft a plan and start your development accordingly.

-Choosing your tech stack, consulting with your investors, and deciding your platform can give you more clarity about this stage as you’ll be able to map the features and functionalities with practical considerations such as turnaround time and budget.
+Choosing your tech stack, consulting with your investors, and deciding on your platform can give you more clarity about this stage.
+You’ll be able to map the features and functionalities with practical considerations such as turnaround time and budget.

 How Much Does it Cost to Build a Udemy-like Website?

 If you don’t consider your budget in the beginning while developing your site, you’re bound to overspend and burn out your resources.